Are you looking for a low-maintenance pet that will show off your personality?

 In addition, they can also benefit from occasional supplements such as calcium powder, which could help strengthen the shell integrity.

-Finally, ensure there is an area with fresh water available at all times since they drink small amounts of it regularly.
+Finally, ensure an area with fresh water is always available since they drink small amounts of it regularly.

 Once these simple needs are taken care of, you can enjoy these types of snails to keep as pets!